PERMISSION, DATA USED/COLLECTED & CONNECTIONS

 - Get Street address – see below for more detail.

 - Sharing, emailing or exporting photos and photo data from the app via sharing function to social media, your contacts, external storage services etc. These are manually directed by you, the user, to third parties when using the sharing function.

 - Solocator user guide.

-In-App Purchases: Buying items within Solocator requires an internet connection to Google servers.
+In-App Purchases: Buying items within Solocator requires an internet connection to Apple servers.

-Crash Reporting: If any crash occurs in the app, the user can agree to send a crash report to Google, including crash type, error message, Android version, device name, etc. Crash reports are saved for analysis.
+Crash Reporting: If any crash occurs in the app, the user can agree to send a crash report to Apple, including crash type, error message, iOS version, device name, etc. Crash reports are saved for analysis.

-User’s with the Industry Pack (In-App-Purchase) have access to a customised autosaving photos from within the Solocator app to your selected cloud storage.
+User’s with the Industry Pack (In-App-Purchase) have access to a customised autosaving or manual exporting of photos and files from within the Solocator app to your selected cloud storage.
 Currently, Solocator supports the following cloud storage solutions:

 - Google Drive